 Urban regeneration is reviewed as a national level urban development policy, the goals of those countries which tend to achieve 3 aspects:

 R.O.C(Taiwan) government follows the stream, announced several schemes to execute urban regeneration plan from central government to local authorities.

 In 2009, CPAMI set up "i-Taiwan 12 Projects - Urban Regeneration Scheme", focusing on 6 national level flagship urban regeneration projects in 5 major cities in Taiwan.
 Meanwhile, CPAMI also set up more than government-led urban regeneration potential zones and assist publics to carry out community renewal projects.
 CPAMI hopes to establish a better economic cycle system, creative identity, unique style, and high living quality for all cities in Taiwan.

 Executive Yuan announced Urban Regeneration Acceleration Scheme on 25th, January, 2005.
 It contains 2 categories:

 2. private-led regeneration projects

-In the form of governmental organisation, Executive Yuan set up an urban regeneration team in charge of the policy, goal, and strategy of urban regeneration.
+In the form of governmental organization, Executive Yuan set up an urban regeneration team in charge of the policy, goal, and strategy of urban regeneration.
 CPAMI is the main competent authorities of urban regeneration.
-Project Office of urban regeneration (POUR) is in responsible of counseling and assistance.
+Project Office of urban regeneration (POUR) is responsible for counseling and assistance.

 CPAMI playing a key role of supervision declares government-led regeneration projects to adopt PPP for implementation.
 For those private-led regeneration projects, CPAMI and relevant responsive authorities provide counseling and assistance.

-The goal of the project aims to expand urban regeneration from 'a block's reconstruction' to 'a region's redevelopment' as well as to encourage private sector to invest communities.
-Goals are brief described as follow:
+The goal of the project aims to expand urban regeneration from 'a block's reconstruction' to 'a region's redevelopment' as well as encourage the private sector to invest communities.
+Goals are briefly described as follow: